Climate change has claimed its first casualty in Iceland. The Okjojull glacier has officially disappeared.

 Climate change is a real threat to Iceland’s environment, but that shouldn’t stop you visiting this wonderful country.
 It’s more important now than ever before to experience the majestic sights of Iceland.

 When it comes to traveling sustainably, you can greatly reduce your environmental impact by renting a hybrid vehicle.
-Take a look at our hybrid alternatives, which will get you around Iceland without the fear of a large carbon footprint.
+Many car rentals in Iceland now offer hybrid and electric vehicles in their fleet, which will get you around the island without the fear of a large carbon footprint.
+Book yours now at Reykjavik Cars.